Parthian Empire: Military

 The main striking force of the Parthian army was its cataphracts, heavy cavalry with man and horse decked in mailed armor.
-The cataphracts were equipped with a lance for charging into enemy lines, but were not equipped with bows and arrows which were restricted to horse archers.
+The cataphracts were equipped with a kontos lance for charging into enemy lines, but were not equipped with bows and arrows which were restricted to horse archers.
+These units proved particularly decisive in open field battles and later influenced heavy cavalry traditions in Roman and Sasanian armies.
 Due to the cost of their equipment and armor, cataphracts were recruited from among the aristocratic class who, in return for their services, demanded a measure of autonomy at the local level from the Arsacid kings.
 The light cavalry was recruited from among the commoner class and acted as horse archers; they wore a simple tunic and trousers into battle.
 They used composite bows and were able to shoot at enemies while riding and facing away from them; this technique, known as the Parthian shot, was a highly effective tactic.
 It appears that most of the Parthian army was cavalry, for tactical and strategic reasons.
 The light cavalry is thought to have carried a sword into battle as well, while cataphracts likely were also armed with short swords or knives.
 The Parthians also made use of the camel in armed combat.
 The heavy and light cavalry of Parthia proved to be a decisive factor in the Battle of Carrhae where a Parthian force defeated a much larger Roman army under Crassus.
 Light infantry units, composed of levied commoners and mercenaries, were used to disperse enemy troops after cavalry charges.

 The Parthians do not appear to have ever used war chariots in battle.
 However, royal Parthian women accompanied the king on military campaigns and were known to have ridden on chariots and wagons.
 Similarly, the Parthians appeared to have used war elephants infrequently.
 There is one mention, by Tacitus and Cassius Dio, of the use of one war elephant by Vologases I during the Roman–Parthian War of 58–63.

 The size of the Parthian army is unknown, as is the size of the empire's overall population.
 However, archaeological excavations in former Parthian urban centers reveal settlements which could have sustained large populations and hence a great resource in manpower.
 Dense population centers in regions like Babylonia were no doubt attractive to the Romans, whose armies could afford to live off the land.
 The largest army raised by the Parthians appears to have been 50,000.